 Under DNSSEC, select

 Transfer.
 For more information, see Enabling DNSSEC for existing managed zones.

 Click Create.
 The Zone details page is displayed.

-- To create, update, list, and delete managed zones, see Managing zones.
+- To work with managed zones, see Create, modify, and delete zones.

 - To find solutions for common issues that you might encounter when using Cloud DNS, see Troubleshooting.

 - To get an overview of Cloud DNS, see Cloud DNS overview.